-Effectiveness: This project was also identified in the 1997 MOU and the subject of a 2004 and 2010 Stipulation and Order.
+This project was also identified in the 1997 MOU and the subject of a 2004 and 2010 Stipulation and Order.
 Consultants developed draft plans for this project.
-The Parties to the 1997 MOU decided to enter into an ad hoc process to analyze the project at Hines Springs and other potential project areas.
-The Additional Mitigation Projects Developed by the MOU Ad Hoc Group document describes a series of eight mitigation projects to satisfy this mitigation of the 1600 AF commitment of the 1997 MOU and was completed and agreed to by the Parties.
-CEQA analysis was conducted in the spring of 2010 and the projects were adopted by the Board of Water and Power Commissioners in June 2010.
-Implementation of the projects began shortly thereafter and were fully implemented by March 2012.
-Refer to Section 7 for more information on the status of each project.
-Mitigation Plan Required/Status: Yes - complete.
-Reinhackle Spring, Little I Blackrock Springs 1991 EIR Impact No. 10-14 Impacts: See description above.
-Project Description/ Mitigation Measure: LADWP will continue to supply water from Division Creek to the site of the former pond at Little Blackrock Springs.
+The Parties to the 1997 MOU decided

+Reinhackle Spring, Little Blackrock Springs

+LADWP will continue to supply water from Division Creek to the site of the former pond at Little Blackrock Springs.
 The marsh vegetation at this site will thus be maintained.
 When it was determined in the late 1980s that groundwater pumping was affecting the flow from Reinhackle Spring, pumping from certain wells in the area was discontinued and the spring flow increased No significant adverse impacts on vegetation in this area have resulted from the reduced flow.
-At Reinhackle Spring , groundwater pumping from wells that affect the spring flow will be managed so that flows from the spring will not be significantly reduced compared to flows under prevailing natural conditions.
-In addition, all of the provisions for protecting springs, described in impact 10-15 (see below) and contained in the Water Agreement and the Green Book, will be applied equally to Reinhackle Spring. that flows from the spring will not be significantly reduced compared to flows under prevailing natural conditions.
+At Reinhackle Spring, groundwater pumping from wells that affect the spring flow will be managed so that flows from the spring will not be significantly reduced compared to flows under prevailing natural conditions.
+In addition, all of the provisions for protecting springs, described in impact 10-15 (see below) and contained in the Water Agreement and the Green Book, will be applied equally to Reinhackle Spring.